pstaender/mongraph/README.md

 ### Known issue

-Currently we have more nodes count after the test than we had before… actually they should be equal because they (all) get deleted with the corresponding documents.
+Currently we have more nodes count after the test than we had before… actually they should be equal because they all (should) get deleted with the corresponding documents.

 For now: this is definetly an issue but should have no effect on daily usage because all relationships get deleted correctly and we are always working with node(s) of existing documents.